covid-19-impact-lab/covid-19-impact-lab/docs/source/about_us.rst

 .. image:: _static/images/team_meeting.jpg
    :width: 600

 Distributed the workload across several teams...
+Unless otherwise noted, contributors are affiliated with the Economics Department at the University of Bonn, whether as students or as faculty.

 LISS data
 =========